What is product analytics?

 Work-in-progress: Current features and tasks that are actively being worked on.

-How to use metrics to make better product decisions
+How to use product analytics to make better product decisions

-The table below includes a small sampling of questions to help spark your discovery.
-Of course, you will want to supplement with questions of your own.
+The table below includes questions to help spark your discovery and explore the meaning behind your product metrics.
+Of course, you will want to supplement your analysis with questions of your own.

 Attracting and acquiring customers